 Kermit the frog famously said it’s not easy being green.
 Well it definitely isn’t easy being a gay man of color either.
 We walk this life facing a barrage of challenges that include racial discrimination, being viewed as a threat, and sometimes fetishized for not being more than an appendage to name a few.
 In a bubble where superficiality reigns supreme, the constant obsession with surface level ideals can ignore realities such as the importance of good health.
 With all the clever mom anecdotes and feel good Sesame Street characters, they can’t gloss over or simplify for some the big little lies same gender loving men are clinging to.

-I focus a lot of my posts on social media because I feel that despite it’s flaws, and power to infringe upon actual human interaction, I love it!
-It is also however, mirroring the pressures and comfortable lies that many men encounter in the real world (bubble).
+I focus a lot of my posts about social media because I feel that despite it’s flaws, and power to infringe upon actual human interaction, I love it!
+It is also however, mirroring the pressures and comfortable lies that many men encounter in the real world.
 As we mature, we can often get caught in a transition of doing what we’ve always done, not being mindful that lifestyle choices that once worked in our twenties, no longer apply.
 Do you remember the days when you could inhale countless wings, a few beers, and still have flat stomach?
-Do your remember the feeling of invincibility and like Edward Cullen, feel that you would live forever?
+Do your remember the feeling of invincibility and like Edward Cullen, felt that you would live forever?
 These are all thoughts and or dreams that were shattered the moment you gained those extra pounds you couldn’t get rid of, or having a friend who was more like family, pass away as If the countless long deep talks, summer vacations, and shared dating horror stories never happened.
 My point is we don’t always prepare ourselves physically and emotionally for the changes and challenges that are inevitable.
 The lie we tell ourselves to avoid digging deeper within, only works but for so long.
-No one is ready for when the strobe light stops spinning.
+No one is truly ready when the strobe light stops spinning.

 It gets better later is an adage I love and adopted because it’s the truth!
 This can only be applied to our lives when we are accountable enough to listen to what our bodies are telling us.
 At some point, poor eating habits, and choosing career over wellness can take its toll.
-It can also dissolve six packs have you adopt a sedentary life.
+It can also dissolve six packs and have you adopt a sedentary life.
 It’s all fun and games until you get the news from your doctor about possible health issues that once plagued your father, are now greeting you with open arms.

 The Adonis on social media for these posts, but know he, among others, don’t always share their entire truth.